Kalkara: Kalkara Cross

 A cross made out of stone stands out in Rnella Street Kalkara.
-The cross commemorates the event marking the end of the Great siege of 1565 – when the Ottoman Empire at war with the Knights, lost their posts from where they attacked Vittoriosa.
+The cross commemorates the event marking the end of the Great Siege of 1565, when the Ottoman Empire at war with the Knights, lost their posts from where they attacked Birgu.

 Legend has it that the Knights together with the Maltese and one of their commanders went to Kalkara to see the Muslims leave Malta and the commander grabbed his sword, put it in the ground where it took on the form of a Cross and fell to his knees whereupon he thanked God that this land had once again became Christian land under the rule of knights.

-Later to commemorate this event, a cross was built but was destroyed in the second world war, only some old photographs remain.
-Interestingly the Chapel of the Redeemer was demolished by the Knights to prevent the Ottomans to hide behind it and later rebuilt after the siege, this cross was erected to commemorate this event.
+Later to commemorate this event, a cross was built but was destroyed in the Second World War; only some old photographs remain.
+The Chapel of the Redeemer was demolished by the Knights to prevent the Ottomans to hide behind it and later rebuilt after the siege, this cross was erected to commemorate this event.

-The reconstruction of the Kalkara cross was inaugurated by Hon.
-Glenn Bedingfield and the Assoċjazzjoni Wirt il-Kalkara on Friday 6 September 2019 with the collaboration of the Restoration Directorate and the Kalkara Local Council.
+The reconstruction of the Kalkara cross was inaugurated in September 2019 with the collaboration of the Restoration Directorate and the Kalkara Local Council.

 Kalkara Naval Cemetery

-The Kalkara Naval Cemetery on Triq San leonardu contains 1085 graves of military personnel killed in the country in World War I and World War II and 1,445 non-war burials.
+The Kalkara Naval Cemetery on Triq San Leonardu contains 1,085 graves of military personnel killed in the country in World War I and World War II and 1,445 burials unrelated to war.
 Many graves are marked by Commonwealth War Graves Commission (CWGC) gravestones.
 The Japanese Naval Memorial commemorates the death of Japanese submariners who were killed defending Malta in World War I.

+Notable sights

 Fortifications

-Due to its location, one may find various important examples of fortifications in and around Kalkara.
+Due to its location, there are various important examples of fortifications in and around Kalkara.